holguinj/puppet-docs/source/facter/2.0/custom_facts.markdown

 ### Confining Facts

-One of the more commonly used properties is the `confine` statement, which restricts the fact to only run on systems that matches another given fact.
+One of the more commonly used properties is the `confine` statement, which restricts the systems on which a fact or resolution will run.
+The simplest type of `confine` statement restricts a fact based on the value of another fact, as in the following example:

-An example of the confine statement would be something like the following:

     Facter.add(:powerstates) do
       confine :kernel => "Linux"
       setcode do
-        Facter::Util::Resolution.exec('cat /sys/power/states')
+        Facter::Core::Execution.exec('cat /sys/power/states')
       end
     end

-This fact uses sysfs on linux to get a list of the power states that are available on the given system.
-Since this is only available on Linux systems, we use the confine statement to ensure that this fact isn't needlessly run on systems that don't support this type of enumeration.
+This fact uses sysfs on Linux to get a list of the power states that are available on the given system.
+Since sysfs is only available on Linux systems, we use the confine statement to ensure that this fact isn't needlessly run on systems that don't support this type of enumeration.

+You can also pass an arbitrary expression or block to `confine`, and Facter will only run that fact or resolution if the expression returns a truthy value (essentially anything other than `false` or `nil`).
+The following example is very similar to the first, except that it checks for the existence of the '/sys' directory rather than the value of the `:kernel` fact.

+    Facter.add(:powerstates) do
+    	confine do
+    		File.exists? '/sys'
+    	end
+      setcode do
+        Facter::Core::Execution.exec('cat /sys/power/states')
+      end
+    end

 ### Fact precedence